Feng Yi (Former Yan): Later career and death

 At the end of 352, Feng Yi, along with 210 Yan officials, presented a petition urging Murong Jun to claim the title of Emperor, which he agreed to.
 Feng and 55 other officials presented Jun with the imperial seals of office in December, and on 3 January, 353, Murong Jun began handing out imperial offices, making Feng Yi his Grand Commandant.
 The next day, Murong Jun became Emperor and proclaimed Yan's independence from the Jin dynasty.

 In 358, military drafts and levies became increasingly common.
 Too many ministers and officers were sending their agents out to handle the drafting.
 The roads and streets were filled with agents, and there was a lot of trouble in trying to accommodate for all of them in counties and commanderies.
-Because of this, Feng Yi told Murong Jun to stop officials from sending their agents to carry out drafts and levies and instead let the local offices to handle these issues.
+Because of this, Feng Yi told Murong Jun to stop officials from sending their agents to carry out drafts and levies and instead let the local offices handle these issues.
 Feng Yi's advice was taken.

 Murong Jun's son, Murong Wei, ascended the throne after his father died in 360.
-Feng continued to serve as Grand Commandant until his death on 15 June, 365.
+Feng continued to serve as Grand Commandant until his death on 15 May 365.
 He was posthumously named Duke Kuang and his position of Grand Commandant was succeeded by Yang Wu.